FiaNerd/missionFreakyGame/README.md

 # FreakyGame

-## Website for gamers, can se reaults and diffrent games
+## Website for gamers, can se results and diffrent games